schibsted/SPiDSDK/getting-started-facebook.markdown

             if (error) {
                 // Something went wrong with the Facebook login } else {
-                // We now have a valid facebook session and can get the token from [FBSession activeSession].accessToken;
+                // We now have a valid facebook session and can get the token from [FBSession activeSession].accessTokenData.accessToken;
                 [self userTokenRequestWithFacebookTokenSession:[FBSession activeSession]];
             }
             break;